Sack of Aleppo (1400): Battle

-During Timur's invasion of Syria in the Siege of Aleppo, Ibn Taghribirdi wrote that Timur's Mongol soldiers committed mass rape on the native women of Aleppo, massacring their children and forcing the brothers and fathers of the women to watch the gang rapes which took place in the mosques.
+During Timur's invasion of Syria in the Siege of Aleppo, Ibn Taghribirdi wrote that Timur's soldiers committed mass rape on the women of Aleppo, massacring their children and forcing the brothers and fathers of the women to watch the gang rapes which took place in the mosques.
 Ibn Taghribirdi said the Mongols killed all children while tying the women with ropes in Aleppo's Great mosque after the children and women tried to take refuge in the mosque.
-Mongol soldiers openly raped gentlewomen and virgins in public in both the small mosques and the Great Mosque.
+Timurid soldiers openly raped gentlewomen and virgins in public in both the small mosques and the Great Mosque.
 The brothers and fathers of the women were being tortured while forced to watch their female relatives get raped.
 The corpses in the streets and mosques resulted in stink permeating Aleppo.
-The women were kept naked while being gang raped repeatedly by different Mongol mans.
+The women were kept naked while being gang raped repeatedly by different men.
 Ibn Arabshah witnessed the slaughters and rapes Timur's Mongol soldiers carried out.

 Damascus regent Sudun, Aleppo regent Tamardash, Gaza regent Omar bin Tahhani, in addition to Baalbek regent Altunboga Osmani and Sheikh Ali El Haseki were captured by the Timurids and put in chains.